jsc329/ammonitorwiki/Chapter 00 - Motivation and Gratitude.md

 > research hypotheses or applied resource management objectives
 > (boxed).*

-The **AMMonitor** approach was developed with a prototype of 20 AMU units (smartphones) \[20–22\].
-Since then, we have added the capacity to use the smartphone’s camera by enabling timed photographs as well as motion-triggered photographs, allowing the smartphones to act as “cam-trackers.”
+The **AMMonitor** approach was developed with a prototype of 20 smartphone-based AMUs \[20–22\].
+Since then, we have added the capacity to use the smartphone’s camera by enabling timed photographs as well as motion-triggered photographs, allowing the smartphones to act as camera traps.
 However, the **AMMonitor** approach does not require the use of smartphones.
 Its flexibility allows the analyis of data collected by other autonomous devices, and further permits the storage of results from other analytical systems for additional processing in R.

 This guide provides step-by-step instructions for using **AMMonitor** in